adamw/website/content/blog/2009-09-23-typestate-checker-checking-iterators.md

       iter.next(); // error: iter is in a wrong state</p></div>
     ";}
 categories:
-  - Java
-  - JBoss
-  - jsr308
-  - Typestate
+  - java
-  - Uncategorized
+  - static analysis

 ---
 In the new 0.2.2 release of the [typestate checker][1] (an extension to the [JSR308 checkers framework][2]), you can now specify a state, to which an object transits, if a method returns true or false using the <tt>afterTrue</tt> and <tt>afterFalse</tt> elements in state annotations.